AprilXiaoyanLiu/Machine-Learning-University-of-Washington/README.md

     Clustering and Similarity: Retrieving Documents (conduct cluster analysis for document retreival, tf-dif)

     Recommending Products: Build Matrix Factorization Model and leverage Jaccard Similarity to Recommend Songs

 - Machine Learning: Regression

+   Project Overview: How to predict a house's price?
+How to evaluate model?
+How to prevent model from overfitting?

    Simple Linear Regression: Implementing closed-form solution for simple linear regression